 Payroll & Benefits Lead

 Biweekly Payroll/Absence and Student Employment

 Employee Payroll & Leave

-Beginning in July 2021, all UW System employees who are currently paid monthly will move to a biweekly payroll schedule.
+Beginning July 2021, all UW System employees who are currently paid monthly will move to a biweekly payroll schedule.
 Budget seminars and town hall meeting dates along with more information can be found on the Single Payroll Landing Page.

 Foreign Nationals - International Tax Information

 International employees who are not citizens of the United States and have not obtained permanent resident status are categorized as non-resident aliens or resident aliens for tax purposes based upon several factors including the amount of time they have spent in the United States.
 International employees are required to create and maintain an account with Glacier International in order to determine their appropriate tax withholding status (substantial presence test) as well as their eligibility for any applicable tax treaties.
 Information about Glacier will be sent to employees at their UW Oshkosh email address when they begin employment.

 When writing your letter, be sure to indicate whether you are retiring or resigning (mean different things for benefits) and your last day employed.

 - Information for all departing employees